moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 This page lists potential projects that would greatly benefit the MoveIt project.
 This is by no means an exhaustive list, but is meant to serve as a discussion starting point for code sprints and other efforts.
 Please contact [PickNik Consulting](https://picknik.ai/connect/) for further information or sponsorship opportunities.

-## Creation of a Standard Benchmark Suite for Evaluating MoveIt Performance

-The idea is to identify a number of standard tasks at varying levels of difficulty that can be achieved with several robots for which a MoveIt configuration is available.
-Tasks can range from simply reaching for a particular goal position in a relatively uncluttered space to picking and placing items from cluttered shelves.

-Once a standard benchmark has been established, subsequent work can focus on running the benchmark suite as part of a continuous integration suite.
-Additional work can be done on tuning hyperparameter settings that will lead to better overall performance.

-## MoveIt2 Tutorials

-One of the reasons MoveIt is so popular is that the tutorials make it very easy to get started.
-MoveIt2 beta will be released in February and the tutorials needs to be updated for this new version.

-## Add Support for MoveIt Task Constructor to MoveIt 2

-The [MoveIt Task Constructor](https://ros-planning.github.io/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.html) framework provides a flexible and transparent way to define and plan actions that consist of multiple interdependent subtasks.
-It draws on the planning capabilities of MoveIt to solve individual subproblems in black-box planning stages.
-Porting this MoveIt2 may also include porting MoveIt 1's MoveGroup interface to MoveIt2.

 ## TrajOpt Integration and Related Work on Trajectory Optimization Methods

 TrajOpt is a motion planning framework from UC Berkeley for generating robot trajectories by local optimization.
 Integration of TrajOpt into the MoveIt framework would require API changes to how MoveIt stores and accesses information about the kinematic chain and changes to the MoveIt collision checking API to support integration with the Bullet collision checker for convex to convex contact checking.